KelvinShadewing/KyrodianLegends/README.md

 # **Kyrodian Legends**

-An action-adventure platformer with cute, fuzzy heroes.
+An open-source mythology set in an action-adventure platformer with cute, fuzzy heroes.

 &nbsp;